chrstnlmlr/ml_asd/README.md

 ### Video codings

-The video files for training and test of the algorithm needs to be labeled according to a given coding scheme as described in the [paper](Link_to_paper).
+The video files for training and test of the algorithm needs to be labeled according to a given coding scheme as described in the [article in preparation].
 The length can be variable.
 Every single video sequence should contain either no mannerism, one mannerism, or a combination of different mannerisms.
 We used the software [Interact from Mangold](https://www.mangold-international.com/de/produkte/software/interact-videographie-software.html) for the video editing and saved the codings in an Excel spreadsheet with the name of the video file as the primary key (one row for each video file).

 ### OpenPose Installation